eadf/toxicblend.rs/blender_addon/install_as_blender_addon.md

 Run blender from the console so that you can see the console output.
 Then open the script tab in blender and run this:

+Blender 2.93.0 Beta does not seem to work as it does not (yet) contain Python.h, so grpcio can't be installed.

 ```
 import subprocess
 import sys